torotoki/stem/README.md

 # STEM
-Shortest Path Problem Solver for large scale graphs and timetable with Dijkstra's algorithm

----

-This library includes an implementation of Dijkstra's algorithm and large scale time-dependent network for timetable of train, wrote in Python.
+This is a Shortest Path Problem Solver for large scale graphs and timetable.
+The library includes an implementation of Dijkstra's algorithm and large scale time-dependent network for timetable of train, wrote in Python.

 ## Usage